Employment issues (work life)

-While autistic people differ in terms of how they prefer to be described (some may prefer the term ‘neurodiverse’, for example), for legal purposes autism is classed as a disability under the Equality Act 2010.
-As such, employers are obliged to make reasonable adjustments to support autistic employees in carrying out their jobs.
-The Equality Act also requires employers to promote equality of opportunity for disabled people, meaning that autistic employees should be treated equally and fairly.
+While Autistic people differ in terms of how they prefer to be described (some may prefer the term ‘neurodiverse’, for example), for legal purposes Autism is classed as a disability under the Equality Act 2010.
+This means that employers are required to make reasonable adjustments to support Autistic employees.
+Providing equal opportunities for Autistic individuals ensures that they are treated fairly in the workplace and beyond.

-There are many small adjustments you could introduce to make life easier and more comfortable for an autistic employee.
-Good communication is vital, and employers should learn to recognise triggers where possible.
-In return, you could be rewarded with a diligent, highly effective worker who really has something to contribute to your business.
+Employers can introduce simple yet effective adjustments to support Autistic employees.
+In return, you could be rewarded with a diligent, highly effective worker who is an asset and really has something to contribute to your business.

 Common reasonable adjustments may include: